 - 1. Definitions of types of credit transaction - 2.
 The credit contract - 3.
 The issuing of credit, and reckless credit - 4.
-Debt review procedures - 5.
-Credit agreements and summary judgment proceedings
+Debt review procedures

 RESOURCES

 The core reading and study material for this course are the leading judgments and statutes on the aspects of the law of insurance to be studied.
 These cases may be found in the law reports, which may be accessed in the Law Library, both in paper and electronic form.
 For a full list of cases, see the course handout.
 The statutes are accessible either in printed or electronic form.